Spicery/gingerdocs/help/quality_dynamic.rst

 Future Expansions
 -----------------
 All dynamic objects will support the temporary and permanent 'freezing' of their contents.
-When this happens they will typically take advantage of the chill/freeze to reorganise their contents for more efficient access rather than update (although this will be delayed until the first actual access, so there is no penalty for precautionary freezing).
+When this happens they will typically take advantage of the freeze to reorganise their contents for more efficient access rather than update (although this will be delayed until the first actual access, so there is no penalty for precautionary freezing).

 	# Temporary freezing
-	chillDynamicObject( obj ) ::= is_chilled
-	is_childed := chillDynamicObject( obj )

-	# Permanent freezing
 	freezeDynamicObject( obj ) ::= is_frozen
 	is_frozen := freezeDynamicObject( obj )

+	# Permanent freezing
+	permaFreezeDynamicObject( obj ) ::= is_frozen
+	is_frozen := permaFreezeDynamicObject( obj )

+Permafrozen objects are recognised by the garbage collector and transaction manager and treated as immutable.
+This is a very important optimisation.
+Note that for these purposes, volatile fields (as in C++) cannot be allowed.

 And all dynamic objects can be interconverted with their Updateable and Immutable counterparts.

 	imm_object := immutableCopy( obj )
 	upd_object := updateableCopy( obj )

+Naturally, it is possible to take a dynamic-copy of a dynamic object, which is the same as a plain copy.

+	dyn_object := dynamicCopy( obj )